Paullinia

 Paullinia is a genus of flowering shrubs, small trees and lianas in the soapberry family, Sapindaceae and typical of tribe Paullinieae.
 It is native to tropical South America, Central America and the Caribbean.

 The genus is named after the German medical botanist Christian Franz Paullini, who discovered the genus in the Caribbean in the 18th century.

 Species

-Plants of the World Online includes:
+As of January 2026, Plants of the World Online accepts the following 187 species: